-As it may take some time to change your address everywhere, you can use a mail forward service to have all your mail sent to your new address for a set period of time.
+As it may take some time to change your address everywhere, you can use a mail forward service to have your post sent to your new address for a set period of time.
 It’s fairly inexpensive, starting at around €2o – check the Deutschepost website for more information.

 12) Change your Address

-It’s especially important to notify your internet, phone, cable, insurance, and utility providers far in advance of your move (I advise at least 90 days in advance because), so you can avoid getting over charged for services after your move and can find out what you need to do upfront and plan accordingly.
+It’s especially important to notify your internet, phone, cable, insurance, and utility providers far in advance of your move (I advise at least 90 days in advance), so you can avoid getting over charged for services after your move, find out what you need to do upfront, and plan accordingly.
 They can further assist you in getting their services setup in your new flat.

 13) Return your keys

 One of the very last things you need to do before leaving your old flat, is hand the keys back to your landlord or property management company.
-Before giving your keys back, make sure you haven’t forgotten any of your belongings, have turned off any heaters, and haven’t left any taps dripping.
-If you’re not taking your kitchen appliances with you, make sure the fridge is emptied and unplugged.
+Before giving your keys back, make sure you haven’t forgotten any of your belongings, left any heaters running, on left any taps dripping.
+If you’re not taking your kitchen appliances with you, make sure the fridge is emptied and unplugged as well.
 Check your mailbox one last time too.

 14) Get your security deposit back